dij0s/PETAL/thesis/bachelor_thesis.typ

   caption: "Conversation state",
 ) <conversational_state>

-#highlight("TODO: PARLER OLLAMA MGL")
 #highlight("TODO: virer double définition ?")

 The different agents leverage #acrpl("RLM"), a type of LLM designed to tackle problems by breaking them into logical steps, mimicking human reasoning.
 Compared to standard language models, they are particularly valuable for tasks that require logical deduction and planning but come with notable drawbacks as they are typically more computationally intensive, leading to higher operational costs and increasing latency in response times.

+To address this challenge, the architecture is intentionally designed to reduce the number of language model calls whenever possible.
+Although these models show very strong capabilities, their usage can be excessive for certain tasks and lead to increased costs and latency.

-By constraining the conversational state and narrowing the scope of each agent, it is possible to reduce the computational load and latency by simply swapping out these large reasoning models by smaller, better-suited models.
+By constraining the conversational state and narrowing the scope of each agent, it is also possible to reduce the computational load and latency by simply swapping out these large reasoning models by smaller, better-suited models.
 Doing so, it becomes possible to select reasoning models that are better suited to specific tasks while reducing the computational costs.

 #figure(image("figs/ai_agent_system_design.svg", width: 100%), caption: "AI agent architecture")<ai_agent_design>